glideroggan/dream/readme.md

         - should show a toast

 # TODO
+- financial-health-widget is not taking loans into account?
+- financial-health-widget is taking upcoming transactions into account when it comes to Top expenses? as they haven't happen yet, they shouldn't be included
+- scheduled payment should have more info for what is is from, like the loan payment
-- we should have a transaction-service
+- ✔️we should have a transaction-service
 - we should have a widget for loans
   Once you create a loan with the workflow, it should give you the loan-widget where you can see your application, and the status of it